 'For many days St. Neot laboured alone on the common not far from the village building a huge pound out of earth and granite.
 When he was finished, he called to the crows to come to the pound and they couldn't help but obey him.
 You see Matt, St. Neot had a way of communicating with birds and animals, he was entrancing.
-In a flash they all came to the pound and perched on its walls until the inside was black, totally black.
+In a flash they all came to the pound and perched on its walls then hopped down until the inside was black, totally black.
 St. Neot couldn't believe how many crows lived in the area, no wonder the fields were so quickly stripped of corn.

 'Now listen to me crows,' said St. Neot sternly.
 'I am going to call you here to the Crow Pound every Sunday morning and you will come and stay here while I am giving my Sunday service.
 It is very important the people need not worry about you pilfering crows and can listen to my words of wisdom.'

 'St. Neot went to the village and called the people to church telling them the crows were impounded in the Crow Pound.
 The crows found they rather liked the hymn singing and tried their best to join in with a mighty crowing chorus.
 From then on, every year St. Neot was alive, the crows were called to the Crow Pound on Sundays at the time when the corn was being sown.'

 As the crow finished his tale, Matt Mathew's father came round the corner and the crow flew off across the fields.

 retold by Anna Chorlton

 Reference: Legends and Tales of North Cornwall Tregarthen